DBMS > MongoDB

 In 2020, MongoDB was named as the database developers most wanted to use in the Stack Overflow Developer survey.
 This was the 4th consequetive year MongoDB had topped this poll.
 MongoDB was also named a leader in the Forrester Wave™: Big Data NoSQL, Q1 2019 and in the Forrester Wave: Database-As-A-Service, Q2 2019

 MongoDB is designed to meet the demands of modern apps with a technology foundation that enables you through:

-The MongoDB Data Platform can be used by developers building OLTP and analytical apps.
+The MongoDB platform can be used by developers building transactional, operational, and analytical apps.
 Through its design, MongoDB provides a technology foundation to meet the demands of modern apps, enabling developers to work with data wherever it lives: on device, in the application’s backend database and search engine, and in the data lake.

 MongoDB maintains the most valuable features of relational databases: strong consistency, ACID transactions, expressive query language and secondary indexes.
 As a result, developers can build highly functional applications faster than NoSQL databases.

 MongoDB provides the data model flexibility, elastic scalability, along with the performance and resilience of NoSQL databases.
 As a result, developers can continuously enhance applications, and deliver them at almost unlimited scale wherever they choose to run them.